hhstechgroup/development-practices/standards/unit-test-standards.md

 Too many overlapping tests.
 Class under test is doing too much, refactor into smaller classes.
 To many dependencies, refactor into smaller classes.
 Lots of setup required, create common fixtures and refactor class under test into smaller classes.

 **Tests are difficult to run**
 Tests are fragile.
-Tests should not rely on other tests or expect data to be availible.
+Tests should not rely on other tests or expect data to be available.
 Create every thing the test needs prior to test execution.